andrewt0301/hse-acos-course/docs/grades.md

 ##### Homework Defences

 Homeworks are submitted in a written form.
-To control understanding of the material and to prevent cheating, homeworks are to be defended.
+However, to control understanding of the material and to prevent cheating, homeworks are to be defended.
 During the defence, a student is asked questions on the topic of the homework.
 The final grade for a homework is decided at the defence.
 Defences also have deadlines.